mathiasertl/django-ca/docs/source/settings.rst

           }
       }

-   Note that the hash algorithm will default to ``"SHA256"`` for certificate authorities with DSA keys, unless you specify a different value in the ``"OVERRIDES"`` value described above.
+   .. versionchanged:: 1.25.0

+      Support for specifying custom signature hash algorithms in the configuration was removed.

+   The hash algorithm used for signing the CRL will be the one used for signing the certificate authority itself.

 .. _settings-ca-default-ca: